Skip to main content

 "$ENOCH_BASE_URL/control/papers/draft-next" | python3 -m json.tool

-4. Review generated drafts
+4. Finalize generated drafts

 5. Rewrite with an optional provider